 Donate to help Syria: a decade of crisis

-Fighting around Idlib province has forced about 12 million people to flee their homes.
+Fighting around Idlib province has forced over 13 million people to flee their homes.
 Half a million people have now been killed, with many more injured or detained.

 Unemployment is above 50%.
 The price of bread has doubled in a country where 80% of people live on just £1 per day.
 One person in every two will go to bed hungry.